-For the next six years, Quest continued to meet in the Warehouse (which became the Q Cafe) on the Interbay Covenant Church campus.
+For the next six years, Quest continued to meet in the warehouse (which later became Q Cafe) on the Interbay Covenant Church campus.
 After lots of conversations, prayers, and dialogue, Interbay Covenant Church “gave itself” to Quest and joined our community and ministry on June 2, 2007.
 (Watch the incredible story of the merger between Quest and Interbay HERE.)

-Interbay has an amazing history of over 70 years.
-They built the current church facilities in 1965 and purchased the Warehouse in 1975.
+Interbay had an amazing history of over 70 years.
+They built the Interbay church facilities in 1965 and purchased the warehouse in 1975.
 More important than the assets Interbay gifted to Quest, they brought a dynamic, beautiful community ready to join Quest and continue the journey as a new community together.

 Through it all, we remain committed to continuing to journey together for the sake of the Gospel.

 Founded in 2002, Q Cafe was a 501(c)(3) non-profit, non-religious community coffee shop, rental space, music and arts venue designed to serve the Seattle community, particularly the Interbay, Queen Anne, Magnolia, and Ballard neighborhoods.
 Upon Quest’s move to the Ballard neighborhood in September 2015, Q Cafe closed its doors after 13 wonderful years.

 Facts & Trends | October 8, 2014 | The Quest to Transform a Church

 Christianity Today | October 7, 2014 | Eugene Cho Leads the Quest for a Reconciled Church

 Faith and Leadership | August 12, 2014 | Coming together for the kingdom

 Faith and Leadership | August 12, 2014 | Eugene Cho: How two congregations became one

 Seattle Post Intelligencer | June, 2007 | 2 Very Different Seattle Churches Decide to Unite